-I collaborate with community based, governmental, and non-governmental institutions.
+I conduct research on the affective dimensions of climate change and collaborate with community based, governmental, and non-governmental institutions.
 Together, we build knowledge that has real life applications.

-I enable young people of all ages to have a voice.
-I work with adults so that they learn how to listen and take them seriously.
+I collaborate with young people of all ages to amplify their voice.
+I work with adults so that together we become better active and empathic listeners of young people's voices.

-I provide guidance and support to undergraduate and graduate students and young professionals.
+I provide guidance and support to students and young professionals.

 I write academic research, technical reports, and science fiction for young adults.

 I share my struggles and accomplishments hoping to inspire people of all ages to thrive in historical and personal times of crisis.

 I was born in Milan, Italy in the late 1960s.
 I left my beautiful, complex, imperfect home, when I immigrated to Canada in 1994.
 I was 27 years old then, and brought with me nothing more than a couple of suitcases, a handful of cash and the dream of an independent and fulfilling life.
 I had no idea how difficult leaving a familiar language, my culture, and all my friends and family behind would prove to be.
 Thanks goodness for that, or I would have never left!